History

 Inca Empire (1438-1532)

 They started building road networks, connecting many Inca cities.
 The most famous road network known is the Inca Trail, which leads to the sacred city of Machu Picchu.
 Inca architecture is a world marvel.
 They used no mortar, had limited building tools, yet their structures still remain intact.
 The structures survived major earthquakes, that flattened most cities, the only damage present seems to have been inflicted during their battles with the Spaniards.
-The used huge stone, boulders in the case of Sacsayhuaman (a military fort just outside Cusco).
-It remains a mystery as to how they managed to smooth, shape and place these gigantic above one another.
+The used huge stone, boulders in the case of Sacsayhuaman (a military fort just outside Cusco), it remains a mystery as to how they managed to smooth, shape and place these gigantic stone on top of one another.
 The stones were not native, so they had to transported for long distance.
 There are many tours available, that share the history of the great Incas, their structures still remain and are well preserved for future generations.

 Spanish Conquest (1532-1572)